eungobs/code-tribe-marketplace/src/README.md

 3. **Hosting**:
    - Both the frontend and backend are hosted as per the instructions.

+   # Design
+The design for EasyBuy was created using Figma.
+You can view the design [here](https://www.figma.com/design/uxZRatIhSu78aeAlkmJTra/Untitled?node-id=0-1&t=jQVEfgFxATaEVVdw-1).

 ## Installation Instructions
 To run this project locally, follow these steps: